openhab/openhab-addons/addons/binding/org.openhab.binding.enocean/README.md

  * Hoppe SecuSignal window handles
  * Rocker switches (NodOn, Eltako FT55 etc)

-However because of the standardized EnOcean protocol it is more important which EEP this binding supports.
+However, because of the standardized EnOcean protocol it is more important which EEP this binding supports.
 Hence if your device supports one of the following EEPs the chances are good that your device is also supported by this binding.

 |Thing type                       | EEP family  | EEP Types     | Channels¹                    |  Devices²                      | Pairing   |
 |---------------------------------|-------------|---------------|------------------------------|--------------------------------|-----------|